Installing Avi Vantage into a No-Access OpenStack Cloud

 - The SE gets created with one management vNIC and one data vNIC, the latter associated with a floating IP.

-NOTE: You can’t use the select-servers-by-network feature, as we don’t have access to the infra manager.
+Note: You can not use the select-servers-by-network feature, as we do not have access to the infra manager.
 Therefore, enter the IP addresses manually.

 1. The "allowed-address-pairs" Neutron extension allows traffic with specific CIDRs to egress from a port.
 Avi Vantage uses this extension to "place" VIPs on SE data ports, thereby allowing VIP traffic to egress these data ports.